-Open on all operational days, stocking a wide selection of Thomas items and Railway souvenirs, Books, DVDs and model railway stock.
+Open on all operational days, stocking a wide selection of Thomas items and Railway souvenirs, books, jigsaws and confectionery.
 There is also a small second-hand books section.
 The shop doubles as ticket office, other than on major events.
 It is located at our Station Entrance.

 The shop can also be opened at other times - please phone 01787 461174 for assistance.